2025 Salute to Veterans Bowl

-The 2025 IS4S Salute to Veterans Bowl is a college football bowl game that is scheduled to be played on December 16, 2025, at the Cramton Bowl in Montgomery, Alabama.
-It will be the 12th edition of the Salute to Veterans Bowl, formerly known as the Camellia Bowl.
-Based on conference tie-ins, the bowl may host teams from the Mid-American Conference (MAC) and the Sun Belt Conference.
-The game is scheduled to begin at 9:00 p.m.
-CST and will air on ESPN.
-The Salute to Veterans Bowl will be one of the 2025–26 bowl games concluding the 2025 FBS football season.
+The 2025 Salute to Veterans Bowl was a college football bowl game played on December 16, 2025, at the Cramton Bowl in Montgomery, Alabama.
+The 12th Salute to Veterans Bowl, the game was played between Troy and Jacksonville State.
+The game began at approximately 8:00 p.m.
+CST and was aired on ESPN.
+The Salute to Veterans Bowl was one of the 2025–26 bowl games concluding the 2025 FBS football season.
+Sponsored by information technology company Integrated Solutions for Systems (IS4S), the game was officially known as the IS4S Salute to Veterans Bowl.